Comicboy/deep-rl-for-the-duckietown-aido_lf-challenge/README.md

 This repository contains the homework of the "Deep Reinforcement Learning 101" team for course BMEVITMAV45.
 Team members: Bence Zsombor Hadlaczky (plans receives his BSc at the end of this semester), Dávid Antal Novák, Balázs Peisz (plans to receive his BSc at the end of this semester)

+The presentation of our team can be watched here: https://youtu.be/2izpob2dYtE

 ## Table of Contents
 1. [Deep Reinforcemen Learnin for the Duckietown AIDO lf  Challenge](#Deep-Reinforcement-Learning-for-the-Duckietown-AIDO-lf-Challenge)
     1. [Introduction](#Introduction)